History of gunpowder: Middle East

 The Muslim world acquired the gunpowder formula some time after 1240, but before 1280, by which time Hasan al-Rammah had written, in Arabic, recipes for gunpowder, instructions for the purification of saltpeter, and descriptions of gunpowder incendiaries.
 Early Muslim sources suggest that knowledge of gunpowder was acquired from China and may have been introduced by invading Mongols.
 This is implied by al-Rammah's usage of "terms that suggested he derived his knowledge from Chinese sources."
 Early Arab texts on gunpowder refer to saltpeter as "Chinese snow" (ثلج الصين thalj al-ṣīn), fireworks as "Chinese flowers" and rockets as "Chinese arrows" (sahm al-Khitai).
 Similarly, the Persians called saltpeter "Chinese salt" or "salt from Chinese salt marshes" (namak shūra chīnī نمک شوره چيني).
 Fireworks listed by al-Rammah include "wheels of China" and "flowers of China".

-The gunpowder formula of al-Rammah has a saltpetre content of 68% to 75%, which is too high for rocketry but suitable for explosives, however no explosives are mentioned.
+The gunpowder formula of al-Rammah has a saltpeter content of 68% to 75%, which is more explosive than is necessary for rockets, however no explosives are mentioned.
 Al-Rammah's text, The Book of Military Horsemanship and Ingenious War Devices (Kitab al-Furusiya wa'l-Munasab al-Harbiya), does however mention fuses, incendiary bombs, naphtha pots, fire lances, and an illustration and description of the earliest torpedo.
 The torpedo was called the "egg which moves itself and burns."
 Two iron sheets were fastened together and tightened using felt.
 The flattened pear shaped vessel was filled with gunpowder, metal filings, "good mixtures," two rods, and a large rocket for propulsion.
 Judging by the illustration, it was evidently supposed to glide across the water.